This article attempts to explain the outcome of the 2017 NI Assembly election.

 "We are also stopping single honours sociology and anthropology, but intend to strengthen those subjects by allowing them to partner with other subject areas which actually make their relevance more connected.
 Society doesn't need a 21-year-old who is a sixth century historian."

 "It needs a 21-year-old who really understands how to analyse things, understands the tenets of leadership and contributing to society, who is a thinker and someone who has the potential to help society drive forward.
+I don't talk about producing graduates, I talk about producing citizens that have the potential for leadership in society."

-The audio clip concerning the above response is accessible here and QUB's clarifying tweet regarding Professor Johnston's remarks is here
+The audio clip concerning the above response is accessible here and QUB's clarifying tweet regarding Professor Johnston's remarks is here.

 It is worth noting that, in addition to declaring the uselessness of a 21-year-old sixth century historian to society, Professor Johnston also contradicts himself.
 The vice chancellor states that 'we [the University Executive Board] are not stopping any subjects...' but still informs the interviewer that 'we are also stopping single honours sociology and anthropology.'
 Although Professor Johnston notes that 'we intend to strengthen those subjects by allowing them to partner with other subject areas...', the vice-chancellor fails to outline how this will happen and if it will even definitely occur.
 Moreover, Professor Johnston fails to acknowledge that this plan involves single honours sociology and anthropology being swallowed up by other subject areas and being deprived of their own individual identity.